ChameleonCloud/docs/source/technical/gui.rst

 Security Groups
 _______________

-The Security Groups page allows you to manipulate Security Groups within your project.
+Use the Security Groups page to create, delete, and modify the Security Groups of the selected project.

 .. figure:: gui/security_groups.png
    :alt: The Security Groups page

    The Security Groups page

-.. note:: Currently, bare metal sites do not implement security groups.
-All ports are open to the public Internet at each bare metal site.
+.. attention:: Chameleon bare metal sites - `CHI@TACC <https://chi.tacc.chameleoncloud.org>`_ and `CHI@UC <https://chi.uc.chameleoncloud.org>`_ - **do not** support security groups (i.e. all ports are open to the public).

 Floating IPs
 ____________

-The Floating IPs page allows you to work with Floating IP addresses allocated to your project.
+The Floating IPs page allows you to work with the Floating IP addresses allocated for the selected project, including associating with instances and releasing back to the pool.
+Clicking on the dropdown list (if shown) in *Action* column to see what you are eligible to do to your Floating IPs.

 .. figure:: gui/floating_ips.png
    :alt: The Floating IPs page

    The Floating IPs page

-You may use this page to allocate Floating IP addresses to your project, associate them with instances or release them back to the general Floating IP pool for other Chameleon Users.

 Releasing Floating IP Addresses
 ===============================

-If your project is not currently using a Floating IP address that you have allocated, you should release the Floating IP address for other Chameleon users and projects to use.
-They are a shared, finite resource.
-Releasing Floating IP addresses allows you to be a "good citizen".
-You may release a single Floating IP address by selecting *Release Floating IP* in the *Actions* dropdown for that IP address.
-You may release multiple addresses by selecting them using their check boxes and clicking the *Release Floating IPs* button in the tool bar.
+.. important:: The Chameleon Floating IP address pool is a shared and finite resource. **Please be responsible and release the Floating IP addresses that are not used, so other Chameleon users and projects can use them!**

+To release a single Floating IP address,  click on the dropdown in the *Actions* column and select *Release Floating IP* .
+You may also release multiple addresses by selecting them via checkboxes and clicking the *Release Floating IPs* button.

 .. figure:: gui/releasing.png
    :alt: Releasing a Floating IP address